Changes to Title IX Regulations: Compliance and Defense

 At Keffer Hirschauer LLP, we have deep knowledge of the Title IX procedures currently in place at Indiana universities and schools and the challenges faced in efforts to become compliant with the new Title IX standards.
 With a thorough understanding of Title IX law gained through years as successful criminal and Title IX defense lawyers and training as certified Title IX investigators, we provide Title IX guidance to Indiana universities and schools on compliance and protect the rights of employees and students facing Title IX complaints.

-For more information on the Title IX process, please CLICK HERE to download our FREE Title IX eBook!
+For more information on the Title IX investigative process, download our FREE Title IX eBook!

 An Overview of Title IX Sexual Harassment